 Vladimiro de la Mora – President

 In the face of the Fourth Industrial Revolution, innovation is essential to achieve a solid economic growth, and it’s for this reason that in the CEEG we seek to contribute to the transformation of the environment and the creation of a favorable climate for the promotion of research and development (R&D) in Mexico.
-The global companies participate in important sectors of the economy and through our investments in infrastructure, innovation centers, technology development and training of human capital, we generate a very positive effect in fostering innovation.
+Global companies participate in important sectors of the economy and through our investments in infrastructure, innovation centers, technology development and training of human capital, we generate a very positive effect in fostering innovation.
 The R&D Committee is mapping the resources destined for this purpose, as well as the needs of the CEEG´s companies in the matter.
 We have an ambitious but not impossible goal: to create the conditions for Mexico to attract 5% of the annual investment of global companies in innovation by 2030.